stevecassidy/emuR/cran-comments.md

 There were no WARNINGs and no ERRORs.

-There were minor NOTEs:

-- about archival on CRAN
-- about a possibly misspelled word “SDMS” in DESCRIPTION, but that word is correct (and short for Speech Database Management System)
+On CRAN win-builder and locally, there were no NOTEs.

-On the R-hub builder platform, there were additional NOTEs about:
+On the R-hub builder platform, there were NOTEs about:

 - non-standard things in the check directory: `NULL`
 - detritus in the temp directory: `lastMiKTeXException`

 Both are probably due to bugs in the builder platform.

-Only on R-hub Fedora, there was a segfault in readr::read_tsv, which suggests that that test server has installed shared libraries incompatible with its version of readr.

 ## Downstream dependencies